-Le Voyage à Nantes and Semitan – Nantes’ public transport network – have joined forces once again this year, inviting artist Julien Colombier to take over two tramway lines.
+Le Voyage à Nantes and Semitan – Nantes’ public transport network – have joined forces once again, inviting artist Julien Colombier to take over two tramway lines.

 Julien Colombier is a self-taught painter who works mainly with acrylics and oil pastels on media ranging from canvas to paper, while also working with ceramics, tapestry, and creating installations.